andrewgubanov/DMDelayedInvocation/README.md

 - (void)layoutMyUI
 {
-    //even if both -foo and -foo1 were called, -layoutMyUI will be called only once }
+    //as both -foo and -foo1 were called in the same run loop cycle, -layoutMyUI will be called only once }
 ```